yangguang2009/yangguang2009.github.io/docs/manuals/classicalchinese/privacy-policy/privacy-policy-english.md

 sidebar_position: 3
 ---

-**Classical Chinese Privacy Policy**
+**Classical Chinese App Privacy Policy**

 **Effective Date:** January 20, 2025

-Thank you for using Classical Chinese (hereinafter referred to as "this App").
+Thank you for using Classical Chinese App (hereinafter referred to as "this App").
 We value your privacy.
 This privacy policy explains how we collect, use, and share your information.
 By using this App, you agree to the terms of this privacy policy.

 **Information We Collect**